CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 16 - Hunt in the Trollshaws.md

 I thought about it for a few moments before answering.
 This would be the most dangerous mission we had yet attempted if we proceeded.
 What other options did we have?
 "We might be able to create a diversion that would draw many or most of the Brotherhood out of the tower.
 It could also keep the other's attention diverted from our, um, visit."

 "What kind of diversion?"
-Galamdir asked and then added thoughtfully, "If we could encourage some local trolls to attack, that might work.
+Amdiriel asked and then added thoughtfully, "If we could encourage some local trolls to attack, that might work.
 This **is** the Trollshaws.
 How hard could it be to find a family of trolls?"

 Gorin nodded his head and smiled wryly.
 We decided to search and see if we could locate a nearby troll home.